 TE Insights on IoT, 5G, and AI

-Building new efficiencies into our daily lives.
-Advanced connectivity is transforming devices, machines, and networks into the integrated, responsive technology.
+Next-generation engineering is bringing new efficiencies into our daily lives.
+At the center of this evolution is robust, advanced connectivity for integrated, responsive technology.
 These solutions are making possible advancements enabling the Internet of Things (IoT), 5G ecosystems, and artificial intelligence (AI).
 To make this happen, manufacturers are installing miniature connectors, lightweight cabling, customized antennas, and multi-property sensors to improve, increase, and integrate data processing, power distribution, signal transmission, and wireless capacity into connected cars and trains, electrified powertrains, medical devices, smart appliances, industrial robots, building systems, data centers, communications and utility networks, and more.
 At TE Connectivity (TE), we partner with engineering innovators and technology entrepreneurs to traverse the value chain.
 These business-expanding partnerships are enabling our customers to develop integrated connectivity solutions designed and manufactured to increase value across the value chain.

 RECENTLY PUBLISHED INSIGHTS